coveo/source.coveo.com/_posts/2022-03-20-software-engineering-it-s-all-about-abstraction.md

 So, are tests really special?

 Not so if we consider them from the perspective of the discussion above.
-For instance, consider the two tests
+For instance, consider the two tests:

 ```c++
 TEST(Concatenation, EmptyString) {